Yes, your tax refund is smaller

 JR: Certainly, that’s the case.
 This was a very large tax cut—about $1.8 trillion.
 Most taxpayers will pay less under the new rules than they would under the old rules.
 We have estimates that if you take everybody, about two-thirds of taxpayers should expect to see their taxes decreased as a result of the bill.
 About 6 percent will see a tax increase, and the remainder being about the same.

-MJ: That lines up with Treasury Department estimates that also said that the vast majority of people should see an overall tax decrease.
-If that’s the case, why do you think there’s been such a hubbub over the decreased refunds, even if overall people will actually pay less in taxes?
+MJ: That lines up with Treasury Department estimates that also said the vast majority of people should see an overall tax decrease.
+If that’s the case, why do you think there’s been such a hubbub over the decreased refunds, even if overall, people will actually pay less in taxes?

-JR: This is an interesting case of something that we know is true, and that behavioral economists study.
+JR: This is an interesting case of something that we know is true and that behavioral economists study.
 What happened last year is some of that tax cut went out in little increments in the form of higher take-home pay that, in some cases, might have even been larger than the tax cut.
 So now they’re making up the difference—they’re going to see either a smaller refund or actually owe taxes.
-And it’s generally the case that for relatively small changes in withholding—if your paycheck goes up by $10, $20 and $50—you may notice that at first.
-But it’s something that you get used to, and that will be less noticeable than a large payment or refund at the end of the year.
+And it’s generally the case that for relatively small changes in withholding—if your paycheck goes up by $10, $20, and $50—you may notice that at first.
+But it’s something that you get used to and that will be less noticeable than a large payment or refund at the end of the year.

-There are a lot of people, particularly lower income households, for whom their tax refund may be their biggest financial transaction of the year.
-That is just a very salient and noticeable a transaction.
+There are a lot of people, particularly lower-income households, for whom their tax refund may be their biggest financial transaction of the year.
+That is just a very salient and noticeable transaction.
 And so you’re going to notice a $500, $1,000, or even larger change in your refund more than you’re going to notice the $20 or so from each paycheck.

 MJ: What is the broader social and economic impact of so many people getting a smaller one-time lump sum, even when their overall tax bills are actually lower?

 JR: You should certainly expect some economic effect.
 In terms of the overall economy, what we’re talking about is relatively more of the tax cut slowly delivered over the course of last year versus being delivered in the early part of 2019.
-That might have an effect on the economy: people have less money coming in from refunds, so they have less money to spend on consumption and other uses.
+That might have an effect on the economy: People have less money coming in from refunds, so they have less money to spend on consumption and other uses.

 The other social or political impact I find fascinating is that this was a very large overall tax cut—$1.8 trillion—yet it’s been remarkably unpopular.
-Look at public opinion polls, and at complaints that there were more benefits to corporations and high-income individuals and less to lower- and middle-income tax payers.
+Look at public opinion polls and at complaints that there were more benefits to corporations and high-income individuals and less to lower- and middle-income taxpayers.

 This issue about the size of refunds is feeding on that effect.
 People don’t seem to care that they might’ve gotten a little bit more in their paychecks, but they are upset at the notion that either their refund was reduced or—in a more extreme case—that they actually went to owing taxes when they’re used to getting a refund every year.
 That reinforces the perceptions about the tax bill.

 MJ: So a lot of people are upset about a change in process more than about a negative financial effect.
-Overall they haven’t lost money.
-It’s just that their refund is smaller.
+Overall, they haven’t lost money—it’s just that their refund is smaller.

-JR: It’s a special case where you’re talking not just about the level of taxes itself, but how much is delivered as a refund.
+JR: It’s a special case, where you’re talking not just about the level of taxes itself, but how much is delivered as a refund.
 And the negative surprise ends up more salient than the positive surprise.

-HL: So you think the frustration about refunds is a broader reflection of the unpopularity of the tax cuts and jobs act?
+MJ: So you think the frustration about refunds is a broader reflection of the unpopularity of the tax cuts and jobs act?

-JR: Simply: The majority of Americans pay less in taxes as a result of this bill, but far fewer than that percentage say they support it or like it.
+JR: Simply, the majority of Americans pay less in taxes as a result of this bill, but far fewer than that percentage say they support it or like it.
 So it is a question about, okay, well why do people seem so sour on this tax bill?

 MJ: What are the possible answers to that question?